insanity54/docs-1/docs/quickstart/README.md

     node put-files.js --token<YOUR_TOKEN>
     ```

-    This will command will output something like:
+    This command will output something like:

     ```shell
     Content added with CID: bafybeiezmummmxc3xclgsnhbkz2vh42cakbccyvatqqdw6hz2tvt74pd3i